Preserving the Natural Balance of Brevard’s Beaches

 Mariners are cautioned to strictly comply with the Rules of the Road when approaching,

-passing and leaving the area of operations, and remain a safe distance away from the dredge,
+passing and leaving the area of operations, and remain a safe distance away from the dredge, buoys, cables, barges, derricks, wires and related equipment.

-For more information, CLICK HERE
+For more information CLICK HERE

-Canaveral Harbor Federal Sand Bypass Project Underway
+For the latest updates on the Canaveral Harbor Sand Bypass Project CLICK HERE